ARTFL-Project/PhiloLogic4/docs/index.md

 title: What is Philologic?
 ---

-PhiloLogic is an XML database/search engine/web app that is designed for the particular difficulties of TEI XML.
+PhiloLogic is an XML database/search engine/web app developped at the [ARTFL Project](https://artfl-project.uchicago.edu) and designed for the particular difficulties of TEI XML.
 For a more theoretical description, you can refer to [our research publications](<http://http://jtei.revues.org/817) or [our blog](<http://artfl.blogspot.com>).